About The National Council

 - Use the latest trauma and brain research to implement new mental health and addiction therapies.

 - Help people in need by providing substance use treatment and recovery programs.

 - Help veterans and their families cope with post-traumatic stress disorder.

 - Make schools healthy for children to grow and learn.

 - Teach individuals and communities to identify and respond to signs of mental health and substance use challenges through Mental Health First Aid.

 Building Healthy Communities

-On October 31, 1963, President John F. Kennedy signed into law the Community Mental Health Act (also known as the Mental Retardation and Community Mental Health Centers Construction Act of 1963), which drastically altered the delivery of mental health services and inspired a new era of optimism in mental healthcare.
-This law led to the establishment of comprehensive community mental health centers throughout the country.
+On October 31, 1963, President John F. Kennedy signed into law the Community Mental Health Act (also known as the Mental Retardation and Community Mental Health Centers Construction Act of 1963), which drastically altered the delivery of mental health services and inspired a new era of optimism in mental health care.
+This law led to establishment of comprehensive community mental health centers throughout the country.
 It helped people with mental illnesses who were “warehoused” in hospitals and institutions move back into their communities.

 At the same time, more effective psychotropic medications and new approaches to psychotherapy made community-based care for people with mental illnesses a feasible solution.
 A growing body of evidence demonstrated that mental illnesses could be treated with better outcomes and more cost-effectively in community settings than in traditional psychiatric hospitals.